AttackPattern/node-cqrs-services/README.md

-# node-cqrs-lib
+# node-cqrs-services
-Library of base classes for Node.js implementation of CQRS
+Library to support standing up a CQRS services project.